What’s the difference between a male soprano and a countertenor? Any?

-C. Modern operatic countertenors, and even a lot of church or ensemble countertenors, use, in my opinion, a modern, generally lowered/tilted laryngeal position and consequently a fair amount of throat/pharyngeal expansion to create a richer, darker sound.
-As this is not an eighteenth-century idea—all treatises I know condemn any kind of singing in the throat—I avoid it.
-This makes my voice much brighter than the typical modern countertenor, and really much brighter than is normal among all modern singers, and I’m perfectly ok with that.
+C. Modern operatic countertenors, and even a lot of church or ensemble countertenors, use a modern, generally lowered/tilted laryngeal position and, consequently, a fair amount of vocal tract expansion to create a richer, darker sound.
+As this is not an eighteenth-century idea—all treatises I know condemn any kind of singing in which the throat can be heard—I avoid it.
+This makes my voice much brighter than the typical modern countertenor, and probably much brighter than is normal among all modern singers, and I’m perfectly ok with that.
 What I sacrifice in lushness I believe I gain in many other areas.
-The modern countertenor, from Alfred Deller to John Bowman to David Daniels to David Hansen, comprises a group of often very fine singers—equal to the best singers of any voice group.
-But I don’t sing with this method, or with this sound, or in this range.
+The modern countertenor, from Alfred Deller and John Bowman up to singers of the present day, describes a group of often very fine singers—equal to the best singers of any voice group.
+But I don’t sing with their (predominate) method, or with their sound, or, mostly, with in their range.
 In short, my opinion is that while a male mezzo or contralto is free to call himself a countertenor, there are a number of reasons both historical and practical for a male soprano—though he is in a very broad sense also a countertenor as a primarily falsetto singer—to call himself a male soprano and not try to confuse the issue.

 [i] Timothy Morris, "Voice Ranges, Voice Types, and Pitch in Purcell’s Concerted Works," Performing the Music of Henry Purcell ed.
 Michael Burden, (Oxford: Clarendon Press, 1996): 140.
 Andrew Parrott, "Performing Purcell," The Purcell Companion ed.
 Michael Burden (London: Faber & Faber, 1995): 385-444.
 Donald Burrows, Handel and the English Chapel Royal (Oxford: Oxford University Press, 2005): 141.